-Step 1: Fill the EGG with charcoal and starters and ignite the starters.
+Step 2: Fill the Big Green EGG with charcoal and starters and ignite the starters.

-Step 3: Heat the EGG to a temperature of between 100 and 150 degrees Celsius.
-Smoking is done at low temperatures of between 60 and 90 degrees Celsius, but the temperature in the EGG will drop another 40 °C when you put in the convEGGtor.
+Step 3: Heat the EGG to a temperature between 100 and 150 °C. Hot smoking is usually done at low temperatures between 60 and 110 °C, but the temperature in the EGG will drop another 40 °C when you put in the convEGGtor.
 You can continue to smoke at higher temperatures with a grilling plank, but also keep in mind that the temperature will decrease somewhat when you place the soaked grilling plank on the grid in the EGG.

-Step 7: Check whether your dish is well smoked and properly cooked.
+Step 6: Check whether your ingredient or dish has been properly smoked and is done.
 There are two ways to do this.
 You can either time the cooking (smoking) process or you can measure the core temperature of the food.
-The smoking times and core temperatures depend on what you are smoking and its weight, as well as your personal preference.
+The smoking times and core temperatures depend on what you are smoking and the weight of your ingredient, as well as your personal preference.
 In other words, experiment to your heart’s content!
-On the page Temperature control you will find a useful table with preparations, weights, temperatures and timings to help you along.
-In order to measure the core temperature of a dish you could use, for example, the Digital Pocket Thermometer, the Dual Probe Remote Thermometer or the Instant Read Digital Thermometer.
+Tip: Large pieces of meat are better smoked for only part of the total cooking time, otherwise the smoke flavour will be too intense.

-Step 8: Once your dish is ready, remove it from the EGG and serve it!
+Step 7: Once your ingredient or dish is ready, remove it from your EGG and then enjoy!

-To achieve the best smoking result, we recommend that you use Wood Chips or Wood Chunks.
+For the best smoking result, we recommend that you use Wood Chips or Wood Chunks.
 Wood dust is used for cold smoking and will burn too fast with hot smoking.
-The smoke generated by Wood Chips and Wood Chunks in the EGG imparts characteristic flavours and aromas to your ingredients and dishes.
-This allows you to play around with the flavour of your smoked dishes.
+The smoke generated by wood chips or wood chunks in the EGG imparts characteristic flavours and aromas to your ingredients and dishes.
+This allows you to play around with the flavour of your smoked ingredients and dishes.

-The type of Wood Chips or Wood Chunks used also has an influence on the flavour.
-Some varieties are more intense than others.
-In addition, one type is ideal for smoking meat whereas another may be more suitable for fish.
-Guidelines to the use of the various types are given below.
+The type of wood chips or wood chunks used also influences the flavour.
+Some varieties are more intense than others and the one type is better suited for smoking meat, while another may be more suitable for fish or fruit.
+A number of guidelines are given below:

-Apple (available as Wood Chips and Wood Chunks) adds natural sweetness to fish, crustaceans and poultry such as chicken and turkey.
-It also works well with pork and other white meat.
+Apple adds a mild sweetness to fish, crustaceans and poultry such as chicken and turkey.
+It also works well with pork and veal.